Morris Lazerowitz

-Morris Lazerowitz (October 22, 1907 – February 25, 1987) was Polish-born American philosopher and author.
+Morris Lazerowitz (October 22, 1907 – February 25, 1987) was a Polish-born American philosopher and author.

 Early life and education

 Born Morris Laizerowitz in Lodz, Poland, his father, Max and eldest sister emigrated to the United States in 1912 and through their hard work, saved enough money to bring the rest of the family to join them three years later.
 The family settled in Omaha, Nebraska.
 Morris studied the violin and becoming proficient enough to be substituting in the Chicago Symphony Orchestra by the age of nineteen.
 However he was forced by a back injury to give this up.

-In 1928, Lazerowitz enrolled at Nebraska University and was taught philosophy by O.K.
+In 1928, Lazerowitz enrolled at the University of Nebraska and was taught philosophy by O.K.
 Bouwsma.
 Lazerowitz completed his degree at the University of Michigan in 1933.
 A traveling fellowship, 1936-1937, enabled him to do postdoctorate work at Cambridge University and at Harvard University.
 While in Cambridge he was taught by G.E.
 Moore and Ludwig Wittgenstein.